Hart gives Pelicans a boost in 130-101 win over Rockets - WHIZ News

 Brandon Ingram scored 22 and Williamson added 20 points, seven assists, five rebounds and a steal despite being limited to 20 minutes on the court, which might prove beneficial with New Orleans playing on back-to-back nights.

-Willy Hernangomez added 14 points and 10 rebounds in a reserve role and Lonzo Ball capped his 15-point night with a back-breaking 3 in the fourth quarter as New Orleans pulled away for good.
+Willy Hernangomez added 14 points and 10 rebounds in a reserve role and Lonzo Ball capped his 15-point night with a back-breaking 3 as New Orleans pulled away in the fourth quarter.

-Hart came into the game listed as questionable with back spasms.
-The pain didn’t show.
+John Wall scored 25 points, routinely beating defenders off the dribble and finishing near the basket.
+Eric Gordon 23 for Houston, which lost its third straight.

+Houston coach Stephen Silas took issue with his team’s defense, citing the Pelicans’ 60 points in the paint and 18 second-chance points.

+“If we’re not committed to stopping people like we have been up until this point, it’s going to be hard for us to win,” Silas said.
+“A lot of points in the paint or rebounding isn’t necessarily a technical or a schematic thing.
+It’s: Go and get the ball.
+Get the ball out of the middle of the paint.”

-He threw down several driving one-handed dunks and even blocked two shots to go with a steal.
+Whatever pain Hart was in didn’t show.
+He threw down several driving one-handed dunks, made three 3-points and even blocked two shots to go with a steal.

-John Wall scored 25 points and Eric Gordon 23 for Houston, which lost its third straight.
+“Josh always plays hard,” Williamson said.
+“He always sacrifices his body for the sake of the team.
+To see Josh do that, we’re all happy for him.”

 TIP-INS

-Pelicans: First-round draft pick Kira Lewis Jr. scored 10 points to go with two rebounds and an assist in 20 minutes. … Eric Bledsoe scored 10. … The Pelicans hit 12 of 31 3-point attempts. … New Orleans outrebounded Houston 55-37. … The Pelicans combined for 31 assists on 47 made baskets.
+Pelicans: First-round draft pick Kira Lewis Jr. and Eric Bledsoe each scored 10 points. … The Pelicans hit 12 of 31 3-point attempts. … New Orleans outrebounded Houston 55-37. … The Pelicans combined for 31 assists on 47 made baskets.

 UP NEXT